cannlytics/cannlytics/docs/src/about/about.md

 - Really easy to learn.
 - Really easy to use.
 - Really easy to install.

+We strive for:

+- Simplicity.
-- Easy to read the source code.
+- Easily read source code.
 Code should read like english.
-- Fast to write.
+- Writing fast.
+We're perfectionist with deadlines after all!
-- Have versatility: automation, web development, etc.
+- Versatility: automation, web development, etc.

 The faster you get the app out the better, because development is an iterative process.
 The Python core allows for lab teams to build custom workflows directly in the Cannlytics engine.
 Furthermore, you can superpower your lab with data science and automation.

 ## Why Cannlytics?

-Cannlytics vision is that cannabis testing can be done simply, easily, reliably, efficiently, and can even be fun by making data accessible from **end-to-end**.
+Cannlytics' vision is that cannabis testing can be done simply, easily, reliably, efficiently, and can even be fun by making data accessible from **end-to-end**.
 We believe that you can automate nuisance tasks and free up your time for science.

 ## How to get started?